-Chevrolet is now providing funding to purchase and retire carbon reductions sourced from clean energy efficiency projects on college and school campuses across the U.S – in collaboration with AASHE, the US Green Building Council (USGBC), and other stakeholders across the country.
+Beginning in 2012, Chevrolet provided funding to purchase and retire carbon reductions sourced from clean energy efficiency projects on college and school campuses across the U.S – in collaboration with AASHE, the US Green Building Council (USGBC), and other stakeholders across the country.
+This Campus Clean Energy Campaign is now being carried forward by Second Nature so that campuses – both those already qualified and new campuses — can take advantage of this unique new source of carbon credit financial capital that can accelerate their progress towards a clean energy future!

-Chevrolet is doing this in order to help invest in and promote a clean energy future worth driving towards, not only in its vehicles but in our communities.
+Chevrolet launched the Campus Clean Energy Campaign in order to help invest in and promote a clean energy future worth driving towards, not only in its vehicles but in our communities.
 Indeed, if innovative cars, such as the Chevrolet Volt and new Spark EV, are to realize their full potential, they will be charged by an efficient, cleaner energy infrastructure in our communities.
-So AASHE is now working to support Chevrolet’s innovative investments in clean energy efficient projects on US college campuses.
+Three non-profits, USGBC, AASHE and Second Nature all partnered to support Chevrolet’s innovative investments in clean energy efficient projects on US college campuses.

-There are two avenues through which campuses can determine their eligibility to receive project funding:
+There are two avenues through which campuses can determine their eligibility to receive carbon credit project funding:

 Campuses carbon reductions can therefore be evaluated on a campus-wide basis (in stationary 1 and/or scope 2 electricity-based emissions) or determined for individual LEED certified buildings.
 Projects can readily determine their eligibility for campus wide project reductions based on CO2 emission profiles that have already been derived from their GHG reporting to STARS, ACUPCC or other credible programs.
 There are a series of new tools and resources designed to help campuses conduct this evaluation.

-The value of carbon funding can significantly contribute to a campus to further accelerate its clean energy efficiency leadership, as reflected in the pilot campus projects which Chevrolet already has underway.
-There are simple steps involved in applying for funding, with resources available to support and streamline this process and answer frequently asked questions.
+The value of carbon funding can significantly contribute to a campus to further accelerate its clean energy efficiency leadership, as reflected in the campus projects which Chevrolet has already funded.
+There are simple steps involved in establishing whether a project would be eligible for carbon credit funding – and in seeking to sell its credits to secure these revenues – with tools and resources which Chevy originally developed still available to support and streamline this and answer frequently asked questions.

-Chevrolet is also particularly interested to support and recognize the ingenuity of the next generation of clean energy efficient entrepreneurs – the students themselves – through awards and competitions.
-Such millennial leadership, in concert with the suite of clean energy projects Chevrolet is supporting across the country, will not only help power the next generation of cleaner electric vehicles such as the Chevrolet Volt and Spark EV: it will help us all to find new roads to create a future worth driving towards.
+Chevrolet was also particularly interested to support and recognize the ingenuity of the next generation of clean energy efficient entrepreneurs – the students themselves – through an innovative on-line dialogue #CleanEnergyU which was repeatedly top trending on Twitter in 2015, engaging student and clean energy leaders in creative conversations towards a clean energy future.
+Such millennial leadership, in concert with the suite of clean energy projects Chevrolet supported across the country, will not only help power the next generation of cleaner electric vehicles such as the Chevrolet Volt and Spark EV: it will help us all to find new roads to create a future worth driving towards.

 BASIC CAMPUS WIDE ELIGIBILITY

-Here’s how to determine initial eligibility for Campus-Wide reductions.
-First, the new VCS methodology which Chevrolet is developing would establish a benchmark performance based upon the top 15% emission reduction performance of all 600+ ACUPCC schools, segmented by Carnegie category and emissions type (stationary 1 and scope 2 electricity).
+Here’s how to determine initial eligibility for VCS carbon credits on a Campus-Wide basis.
+First, the new VCS methodology which Chevrolet developed established a benchmark performance based upon the top 15% emission reduction performance of all 600+ ACUPCC schools, segmented by Carnegie category and emissions type (stationary 1 and scope 2 electricity).
 This turns out to be an annual emission reduction of about 5% per year.
-Schools that fall into this category, and also have reduced annually their combined stationary 1 and scope 2 electricity-based emissions, are eligible to sell and transfer to Chevrolet those certified credits associated with any incremental emission reduction initiatives.
+Schools that fall into this category, and also have reduced annually their combined stationary 1 and scope 2 electricity-based emissions, are eligible to sell and transfer carbon credits to interested purchasers like Chevy based upon the certified credits associated with any incremental emission reduction initiatives.

 The current performance benchmarks, representing annual average percent CO2 reductions, by category, comprise: